Nicosia Cathedral: Description

 The church has two main access points.
 There is a portico with shallow ogival arches facing a Piazza Garibaldi with a fountain.
 The main portal on the facade has a Gothic and Romanesque portal, rich with a leafy sculptural decoration.
-At the base are statues depicting the four cardinal virtues (prudence, strength, justice, and temperance) and above the tympanum are the three theologic virtues: faith, hope and charity.
+At the base are statues depicting the four cardinal virtues (prudence, strength, justice, and temperance) and above the tympanum are the three theological virtues: faith, hope and charity.

 The first chapel on the right (Chapel of the Redeemer) houses a marble triptych attributed to Antonello Gagini.
 The second chapel on the right has an altarpiece depicting the Martyrdom of St Placidus by Giuseppe Patania.

 The first chapel on the left (Baptistery) has a font with a bas-relief depicting the Original Sin (1497-1499) attributed to Antonello Gagini.
 The ciborium has a relief depicting the Passion of Christ, as well as Saint Peter and Paul.

 The right transept has a venerated wooden crucifix and a Madonna della Vittoria attributed to the school of Gagini, and completed to celebrate the victory at Lepanto.
 The left transept has a statue of San Nicola di Bari by Filippo Quattrocchi, a follower of Gagini.

 The main altarpiece depicts a Resurrection by Giuseppe Velasco.
 The sculptures around the main altar were created by the Li Volsi family, who also made the wooden choir.

 Among the paintings and sculptures housed in the church are also: